LSU men's basketball loses heartbreaker to Kentucky, remains winless in SEC play

 BATON ROUGE — The LSU men's basketball team lost a heartbreaker against Kentucky on Wednesday night to remain winless in SEC play.

-The Tigers lost to the Wildcats 75-74 on a last-second buzzer beater in the Pete Maravich Assembly Center.
+The Tigers fell to the Wildcats 75-74 on a Malachi Moreno buzzer beating shot to shock the Maravich Center.
 Kentucky was down by as much as 18 points in the second half.

+After just 22 points in the first half, Kentucky had 53 second half points, going 8-for-11 from 3-point range.

 Trending News